trinodb/trino/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

 build side of the join after filtering fit in memory on each node, whereas distributed joins only need to fit in distributed memory across all nodes.

-With cost based join distribution selection, Presto automatically chooses to use a partitioned or broadcast join.
-With cost based join enumeration, Presto automatically chooses which side is the probe and which is the build.
+With cost based join distribution selection, Trino automatically chooses to use a partitioned or broadcast join.
+With cost based join enumeration, Trino automatically chooses which side is the probe and which is the build.

 The join distribution strategy is governed by the ``join_distribution_type``